 CBD is extracted from industrial hemp.
-The national requirement is that industrial hemp plants contain Non-Detectable THC.
+The national requirement is that industrial hemp plants contain less than 0.0mg THC.
 THC is a psychotropic chemical found within the hemp plant.
 CBD products contain under this percentage and are therefore readily available to consumers.
-Manufacturer’s such as Green Roads World provide independent lab testing that displays the contents of their products.
+Manufacturer’s such as Green Roads provide independent lab testing that displays the contents of their products.

 CBD Products Are Available Without a Prescription